 Being able to adapt to unexpected demands in the workplace is the new normal, for both freelancers and businesses.
 Sudden surges in work, urgent problems, and unpredictable events will keep happening until the pandemic we are living through, is completely under control.

 Should you be noticing a big slump in work, one option could be to find a job on the side to keep you going until the market picks up again.
 This doesn’t have to be in the same industry as you are in.
 Think of this as an opportunity to try something new.
 Many people couple Teaching Online with Design for instance.
-There are many online side hustles that you could temporary do.
+There are many side jobs that you could temporarily do.